dalleng/til/sqlite/2023-12-30-create-sqlite-db.md

 `sqlite3 test.db`

-After executing, you will enter a command prompt in which you can enter SQL (terminated by ;).
-To terminate the sqlite3 program type your system End-Of-File character (usually a Control-D).
+After executing, you will enter a command prompt in which you can enter SQL (terminated by `;`).
+To terminate the sqlite3 program type your system's End-Of-File character (usually Control-D).

 ## Initialize a database with a SQL script